BeaOrdonez/Data-Processing-Final-Project/README.md

             dense vector, ready for downstream machine learning or analysis tasks later on.

        -- 4. Use of PCA for dimensionality reduction As the title says, here we reduce the embedding size (768 dimensions) to 100 dimensions for efficiency.
-100 dimension that we believe that represent most of the variance of the input data.

        -- 5. Load saved embeddings
            Loading the previously saved embeddings (from Step 3, the original embeddings (desc_embeddings.npy) and the reduced embeddings (desc_embeddings_pca.npy))